15 creative lesson ideas for the first day of school

 3. Beach ball game

+A classroom game to get to know each other better.
 All you need for this first day of school activity is a beach ball and a marker.
 Write down several questions on the beach ball in a random order.

 Examples of questions: